ylvao/mrchem/docs/mrcpp_api.rst

 information of the function that is about to be represented.
 This can be e.g. that you want to copy the grid of an existing FunctionTree or that an analytic function has more or less known grid requirements (like Gaussians).
-Sometimes it is even necessary to force the grid refinement beyond the coasest scales in order for the WaveletAdaptor to detect a wavelet "signal" that allows it to do its job properly (this happens for narrow Gaussians where non of the initial quadrature points hits a function value significantly different from zero).
+Sometimes it is even necessary to force the grid refinement beyond the coarsest scales in order for the WaveletAdaptor to detect a wavelet "signal" that allows it to do its job properly (this happens for narrow Gaussians where non of the initial quadrature points hits a function value significantly different from zero).